voelkerb/powermeter/README.md

 # PowerMeter

-The PowerMeter is a WiFi equipped electricity meter which can also switch the connected appliance _on_ and _of_.
+The PowerMeter is a WiFi-enabled electricity meter that can also control the connected appliance’s power status.
-You can record high-frequency voltage and current waveforms or embedd it into your smart home system using e.g. _MQTT_.
+It enables the recording of high-frequency voltage and current waveforms or integration into smart home systems via protocols such as _MQTT_.
-Further modular add-ons allow to use other wireless connectivity such as LoRaWAN or to embedd other sensors into the housing.
+Additional modular components facilitate the integration of other wireless connectivity options, including LoRaWAN, and the embedding of additional sensors within the housing.

 <p align="center">
 <img src="/docu/figures/Powermeter.jpg" width="200px">